fsfe/reuse-docs/spec/spec.md

 A copyright notice MUST be prefixed by a tag, symbol or word denoting a copyright notice as described in this specification.

-The copyright notice MUST contain the year(s) of publication, the name of the copyright holder, and the contact address of the copyright holder.
-The order of these items MAY be changed, but SHOULD be consistent within the Project.
-The items except the name of the copyright holder MAY be omitted.
+The copyright notice MUST contain the name of the copyright holder.
+The copyright notice SHOULD contain the year of publication and the contact address of the copyright holder.
+The order of these items SHOULD be: year, name, contact address.

-The copyright notice MAY start with the copyright symbol "©", "(c)" or "(C)".
+The year of publication MAY be a single year, multiple years, or a span of years.

+The copyright holder MAY be an individual, list of individuals, group, legal entity, or any other descriptor by which one can easily identify the copyright holder(s).

+Any contact address SHOULD be in between angle brackets.

 Examples of valid copyright notices: